Azure/azure-docs-sdk-dotnet/api/overview/azure/data.tables-readme-pre.md

 # Azure Tables client library for .NET - Version 12.2.0-beta.1

+> [!IMPORTANT]
+> A non-preview version of the package is released.
+See [documentation here](data.tables-readme.md)

 Azure Table storage is a service that stores large amounts of structured NoSQL data in the cloud, providing a key/attribute store with a schema-less design.

 Azure Cosmos DB provides a Table API for applications that are written for Azure Table storage that need premium capabilities like: